How to Become a Behavior Technician

 RBT certification is valid for one year, and individuals must renew their certification annually.
 This involves meeting renewal requirements, which may include completing continuing education courses and fulfilling any additional requirements set forth by the certifying organization.

-By completing the necessary training and obtaining RBT certification, individuals can enter the field of behavior technology and begin making a difference in the lives of individuals with autism and related disorders.
+By completing the necessary training and obtaining RBT certification, individuals can enter the field of behavior analysis and begin making a difference in the lives of individuals with autism and related disorders.

 Advancing in the Field